NationalSecurityAgency/qgis-latlontools-plugin/readme.md

 **Use Persistent Marker** - If this is checked, then when you zoom to a coordinate a persistent marker is displayed until you exit, zoom to another location, or click on the <img src="doc/cleartool.jpg" alt="Clear marker"> button.

+* **Show marker on QGIS map** - If checked a temporary marker will be displayed at the location click on.

 ### External Map Settings

 <div style="text-align:center"><img src="doc/settings3.jpg" alt="External Map Settings"></div>